 This article applies to the Microsoft Search in Bing admin portal.
-We’re moving the portal to the Microsoft 365 admin center, and then it will be removed.
+We’re moving the portal to the Microsoft 365 admin center, and then the Microsoft Search in Bing portal will be removed.
 We recommend that you use the Microsoft 365 admin center to get started.
 Overview of Microsoft Search.

 Bookmarks help people quickly find important resources, sites, and tools.
 Each bookmark includes a title, a URL, and a set of keywords that trigger it.

 For information about creating effective titles, descriptions, keywords, and more, see Planning your content.

 In the navigation pane, click Bookmarks

 At the top of the page, click Add bookmark